cython/cython/docs/src/userguide/source_files_and_compilation.rst

             (where it is enabled by default).

         ``CYTHON_AVOID_THREAD_UNSAFE_BORROWED_REFS``
-            Avoid using APIs that return "borrowed references" and instead use the equivalent APIs that return "strong references".
-Most useful for the free-threaded build of CPython, where incrementing the reference count of borrowed references might introduce thread safety issues.
+            Avoid using APIs that return unsafe "borrowed references" and instead use the equivalent APIs that return "strong references".
+Most useful for the free-threaded build of CPython, where incrementing the reference count of borrowed references to items in mutable containers might introduce thread safety issues.
+Borrowed references to items in immutable containers are still allowed with this setting.

         ``CYTHON_ASSUME_SAFE_MACROS``
             Use some C-API macros that increase performance by skipping error checking,